Become a Young Activist

 CRAE supports children and young people to speak out about children's rights and their experiences.

-Change It! is a campaign led by 26 people aged eight to 20 years old who want to stop children and their families having to live in places like Bed & Breakfasts for long periods of time.
+Change It! is a campaign led by 24 children and young people aged nine to 21 years old who want to stop children and their families having to live in places like Bed & Breakfasts for long periods of time.

 A Young Activist is a child or young person who campaigns and works with others to change things.We need Young Activists to get involved to support the campaign to Change It!

 The campaign is currently is currently in a research phase, collecting data to use in a Change it!
 Report to be released in June 2018.